 In fact, after only two and a half hours of brainstorming and idea pitching, two teams each walked away with a $10,000 grant to fund their proposed study ideas for a novel use of credit card incentives and creative enhancement of health behavior study participants' enrollment options.

-"This was our first experience taking innovation tournament theory into the research realm to do idea generation," said Kevin Volpp, Director of Penn's LDI Center for Health Incentives and Behavioral Economics (CHIBE).
+"This was our first experience taking innovation tournament theory into the research realm to do idea generation," said Kevin Volpp, Perelman School of Medicine Professor of Medicine and Director of Penn's LDI Center for Health Incentives and Behavioral Economics (CHIBE).
 "It worked out really well with a lot of energy and team building that generated many ideas that were quite good."

-Catherine Maclean, PhD, Assistant Professor in Penn's Department of Medical Ethics and Health Policy; Jingsan Zhu, MS, MBA, CHIBE's Assistant Director of Data and Analysis; and Kevin Volpp, MD, PhD, discuss their pilot project idea.
+Catherine Maclean, PhD, Assistant Professor in the Perelman School of Medicine's Department of Medical Ethics and Health Policy; Jingsan Zhu, MS, MBA, CHIBE's Assistant Director of Data and Analysis; and Kevin Volpp, MD, PhD, discuss their pilot project idea.